txgao/14848_proj1/README.md

     ```chmod +x run.sh```

-- Deploy the application by running a shell script
+- Deploy the application by running a shell script .
+This shell script will run teh deplotment yaml files of the four services and exctrat their ip-address.
+Then, it will automatically add these address to the app.py and re-build, deploy the app.

     ```./run.sh```